Chicago Fall Lawyers

 Other facts about falls include:

 As we mentioned above, falls are a common injury among people of all ages, but seniors are the most at-risk demographic.
 This is because many risk factors that increase the likelihood of falling tend to be more common among the elderly.
+These include:

 • Lower body weakness